 Why did we need PSD?

 Before PSD became widely used, artists relied on a standard skinning approach (linear blend skinning).
 The limitations of these approaches, according to Lewis, were manifold.
 “The artists have to specify the results by editing weights, which violates the HCI direct manipulation principle,” he says.
-“There are characteristic artefacts such as the collapsing elbow.
+“There are hard sex characteristic artefacts such as the collapsing elbow.
 Further, you can show that fixing the weights to look good at one pose cause it to look worse in other poses — there is no single best set of weights.”

 “Editing the weights was also a tedious and unreliable process,” adds Lewis.
 “It also used to have a reputation for being RSI-inducing.
 Traditionally animators fixed these problems by introducing additional layers of skinning ‘influence objects’, etc. The process of rigging might be cynically described as a process of layering various hacks, each hiding an artefact in the previous layer.
 All in all, this was an area badly in need of improvements.”